JRC1995/Chatbot/README.md

 ### Component # 7: Controller Module

 interact.py and co. (interact_retrieval_only.py, interact_generator_only.py etc.) acts as the controller module.
 This file interfaces, co-ordinates, and handle the communication among all the different modules.
-You do not need to do anything further with this files.
+You do not need to do anything further with these files.

 ## Running the Project